 Pottery items at display at Panchmura village.
 Picture credits: Tani Dutta

 Things to Buy on your Bishnupur Sightseeing Tour

 Terracotta art and handloom sarees can be purchased at the local shops.

-On my tour to Bishnupr, I found the perfect a piece which would be the centre of attraction of my living room.
+On my tour to Bishnupr, I found the perfect piece which would be the centre of attraction in my living room.
 It was a Bishnupur horse from the village of Panchmura.

 My Personal Budget Breakdown for Bishnupur Sightseeing and Beyond